ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {{fig-concept-relationship}} illustrates entities and processes that comprise a Transparency Service independent of any one use case.

-There are three main entities and their associated processes in SCITT:
+This section describes the three main roles and associated processes in SCITT:

 * Issuers that use Statements about Artifacts and their credentials to create Signed Statements
 * Transparency Services that register Signed Statements and Transparent Statements and in doing produce Receipts